praekeltfoundation/ways-of-working/docs/tech/https.md

 Once you've verified that the application works correctly over HTTPS, set the label `HAPROXY_0_REDIRECT_TO_HTTPS` to `true` to redirect all HTTP traffic to HTTPS.

-You must verify that a certificate has been issued and HTTPS is working correctly before adding the redirect label.

 ### Using HTTP Strict Transport Security

 Another option that you can add for enhanced security is to enable